Punktum-dk/epp-service-specification/README.md

 <a name="document-history"></a>
 ## Document History

-* 1.0 2013-02-25
-  * Initial revision
-  * Introduces [XSD][XSD Files] specification revision 1.0

-* 1.1 2013-05-31
+* 2.0 2016-09-16
-  * Added paragraph on passwords in section on the login command
+  * Describes EPP service 2.X.X
+  * Added renew domain description
+  * Added update domain description
-  * Added mention of standard port 700
+  * Added create/update/delete host descriptions
-  * Corrected some of the XML examples, which had not been updated to reflect the correct use of [XSDs][XSD Files]
-  * Added important note on contact creation
+  * Added update contact description

-* 1.2 2013-08-07
+* 1.10 2016-06-08
-  * This revision of the specification is describing EPP service release 1.0.8
-  * Added note on domain check
+  * Added information on IP whitelisting

+* 1.9 2016-01-30
+  * Information on new waiting list handling
+  * Information on new DNSSEC key handling

+* 1.8 2015-09-03
+  * Minor corrections
+  * More information on extensions for possible registration of the DK Hostmaster extensions with IANA in relation to [RFC:7451][RFC:7451]
+  * Added [RFC:7451][RFC:7451] compliant descriptions in subdirectory: `rfc7451/`

-* 1.3 2013-10-29
+* 1.7 2015-05-12
-  * This revision of the specification is describing EPP service release 1.0.9
+  * This revision of the specification is describing EPP service release 1.3.X
-  * Added information on use of `clTRID` in context of create domain command
-  * Added more information on the domain check command, which has been extended with EPP service release 1.0.9.
-  * This release also updates the [XSD][XSD Files] specification to revision 1.1
+  * This release also updates the [XSD][XSD Files] specification to revision 1.4, introducing the extension pnumber for transport of production unit numbers for validation of danish companies as part of the create contact command

-* 1.4 2013-11-19
-  * Corrected links in resources
-  * Empasized the use of the `auto` keyword for contact creation, this has also been listed in the implementation limitations section
-  * Added information on the restrictive use of `clTRID` in new section entitled: Implementation Requirements |

-* 1.5 2014-06-18
-  * This revision of the specification is describing EPP service release 1.1.X
-  * The test environment is no longer active
-  * Examples updated to latest [XSD][XSD Files] revision (1.2)
-  * Pre-activation token (`orderconfirmationToken`) can be transported via extension for create domain command
-  * Multiple examples of requests and responses added

 * 1.6 2015-01-06
   * This revision of the specification is describing EPP service release 1.2.X